snowdayclub/mosquitto-docker/README.md

 * `subscribe.py`: python client for a subscriber role
 * `mount/mosquitto.conf`: configuration file mounted to the container

-Following files also used when applicable
+Following files are used when applicable

 * `mount/certs`: server certificates located here
 * `mount/passwd`: password file